Sardor-M/OSS_Term_Project/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
-2. Create your Feature Branch -`git checkout -b feature/AmazingFeature`
-3. Commit your Changes -`git commit -m 'Add some AmazingFeature'
+1. Commit your Changes -`git commit -m 'Add some AmazingFeature'
-4. Push to the Branch -`git push origin feature/AmazingFeature`
+2. Push to the Branch -`git push origin feature/AmazingFeature`
-5. Open a Pull Request
+3. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>